Huguitis/aoi.js-documentation/src/functions/util/mentionedChannels.md

 ## Example

-This will return the ID of the **first** mention if you attempt to mention any channel in this command:
+This will return the ID of the **first** mention if you attempt to mention any channel in this command, or else it will return the channel ID of the channel where the command was executed in:

 ```javascript
 bot.command({